jesseryanharris/accelerometer-tidy-dataset/README.md

 # Tidy Dataset Derived from UCI HAR Dataset (Coursera "Getting and Cleaning Data" Course Project)
 This repo contains the following files:

-* **averages.csv:** A tidy dataset derived from the UCI HAR dataset, which I downloaded from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-* **run_analysis.R:** This script was used to process the raw data in the UCI HAR dataset and output the averages.csv file.
+* **run_analysis.R:** Used to process the raw data in the UCI HAR dataset and output an independent tidy dataset called averages.txt.
-* **CodeBook.md:** This file describes the variables and summaries calculated in the averages.csv file.
+* **CodeBook.md:** Describes the variables and summaries calculated in the averages.txt file.
-* **README.md:** This file, which explains the methods used to process the UCI HAR dataset and output the tidy dataset, averages.csv.
+* **README.md:** This file, which explains the methods used to process the UCI HAR dataset and output the tidy dataset, averages.txt.

 ## Running run_analysis.R
-In order for run_analysis.R to work, you must download and unzip the UCI HAR dataset (link provided above), and place the "UCI HAR dataset" folder in your R working directory.
+In order for run_analysis.R to work, you must download and unzip the UCI HAR dataset, which can be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Place the unzipped "UCI HAR Dataset" folder in your R working directory.

-## Reading averages.csv into R
+## Reading averages.txt into R
-If you place averages.csv into your R working directory, you can read the data into R with the following command:
+You can read the averages.txt file outputted by the script back into R by placing it in your R working directory and running the following command:

-> averages <- read.csv(file = "averages.csv")
+> averages <- read.table(file = "averages.txt", header = TRUE)

 ## Explanation of the run_analysis.R script
 The run_analysis.R script was written to meet the requirements set out in the course project instructions: